 - Experience ways in which the liberal arts enrich your ability to understand and appreciate the world.

-At AUC’s Mohamed Taymour Writing Center, we help you improve your writing skills and communication abilities.
+At AUC’s Mohamed Taymour Writing and Communication Center, we help you improve your writing skills and communication abilities.
 We offer a range of services, including individual tutoring sessions to support students throughout each stage of the writing process as well as a number of workshops, offering guidance to both undergraduate and graduate students.
 Individual 30-minute tutoring sessions are available to assist you in writing essays, abstracts, theses and literature reviews, as well as brainstorming, outlining and researching.

 Communication workshops are held each semester on a variety of topics, including: